uiriansan/data-structures/README.md

 > [!WARNING]
 > I wrote this code exclusively for learning purposes.
-The implementations are very simplified.
+The implementations are very simplified and generic.

 - [X] Dynamic array;
 - [X] Linked Lists: